iskodirajga/buzzingpixel.com/system/user/content/software/ansel-ee/documentation/sections/04--template-tags/05--on-the-fly-cropping-resizing.md

 Title: On the Fly Cropping and Resizing
 ---

 Ansel can crop and resize images on the fly.
-Doing so is very effecient because the the croped/resized image is cached after the first request for it is made.
+Doing so is very efficient because the cropped/resized image is cached after the first request for it is made.
 Any request for that cropped/resized image thereafter comes straight from the cache on disk.

 Cropping/resizing is available to the `{img:url}` and `{img:tag}` variables.